Central Park Stadium

-Central Park Stadium formerly Sittingbourne Stadium is a greyhound racing track, and former speedway track and football stadium located in Murston, Sittingbourne, Kent, England.
-Greyhound racing takes place every Friday evening in addition to their four SIS morning meetings.
+Central Park Stadium, formerly Sittingbourne Stadium, is a greyhound racing track, and former speedway track and football stadium located in Murston, Sittingbourne, Kent, England.
+Greyhound racing takes place Monday/Thursday Afternoons, Friday mornings and Tuesday/Saturday evenings.
+Meetings are broadcast onSIS.

 Facilities

 The stadium was built to a capacity of approximately 6,000, with 2,000 seats available in the Main Stand, two end terraces and a large covered terrace opposite the Main Stand.
 There are also four private suites, a trackside restaurant, three bars and a fast food cafeteria.